c9s/h3/README.md

 request header, it goes through the whole buffer and save the pointers of each meta fields and values by a hand-written scanner.

-H3 uses a pre-built minimal perfect hash table for the defined names of the header fields, which is to provide a fast field lookup.
+H3 uses a pre-built minimal perfect hash table for the defined names of the header fields, to provide a fast field name lookup.

 For these custom/external header fields (field name starts with X- or other), H3 lookups these fields by a simple/quick hashing function.